 - In "Bart vs. Lisa vs. the Third Grade", it's implied that they live in Springfield, IL when you see the beam from the satellite dish going into outer space.

 - Not to mention that their state capital is, in fact, "Capital City."
 (This seemingly proves that they're not in Illinois, since Illinois's state capital is, in fact, "Springfield.")
 Their state bird is apparently the pot-bellied sparrow.

-- Apparently it's in a northern state, despite having the Confederate Stars and Bars as part of their flag.
+- Apparently it's in a northern state, despite having the Confederate Jack as part of their flag.

 - At the end of "Kill the Alligator and Run", the Simpsons are banned from ever returning to Florida.
 In the final scene of the episode, Marge is standing next to a map of the United States, with 48 of the states crossed off, leaving North Dakota and Arizona as the only states they haven't been banned from.
 Bart gives good reasons why they should never go there in the first place, and she crosses them off too.